strategy-coach/spry/support/assurance/e2e-prime/README.md

       ensure that env has location of schema for validation, etc.
 - [ ] Add an optional SQLite state database for CapExecs to use all the annotations and other stateful information during a build.
-- [ ] Create `spry.d/mod.auto.sql` which is a partial that is included in
-      SQLPage for constants; that file will be in `sqlpage_files` so create a wrapper view for its contents / availability.
 - [ ] Add `lint` CLI command to check if `page` types have typical includes (shell, etc.)
 - [ ] Convert `auto.json` or any other file generators to their `*.json.ts`